palewire/go-big-with-github-actions/docs/what-is-yaml.md

   zip: 99999
 ```

 In the case of Actions, YAML is used in the configuration files that tell the system what to do.
 These files are known as workflows and stored in a directory called `.github/workflows` in the root of GitHub code repositories.
-They are expected to be named with the `.yml` or `.yaml` file extension.
+They are expected to be named with a `.yml` or `.yaml` file extension.

 GitHub offers extensive [documentation](https://docs.github.com/en/actions/writing-workflows) of how to write these files to fit the very particular expectations of Actions.
 In our next chapter, we'll start with the basics.